-Traditional version with lyrics | Click here Contemporary version performed by Pentatonix | Click here
+Contemporary version performed by Pentatonix | Click here

-Build a Nativity Scene (Friday)

-Start by reading Isaiah 9:1-2, 6-7 to remind everyone of the reading this week.

-Open Box 2 or bring out the materials for making week 2 elements of the Nativity scene - Mary, Joseph, and the manger.
-Talk about how God's people had been waiting for the birth of the Savior over many years.
-Talk about what it feels like to 'wait' for something you want or for things that you want to be different.

-Finish your time together praying and asking God to give you strength in the midst of uncertainty.
+Build a Na ativity Scene (Friday) Start by readi ing Isaiah 9:1-2, 6-7 to remind everyone of the reading this week.
+Joseph, and t or bring out the materials for making week 2 elements of the Nativity scene - Mar the manger.
+Talk about how God's people had been waiting for the birth of the S ears.
+Talk about what it feels like to 'wait' for something you want or for things the fferent.
+Savior Finish your tir me together praying and asking God to give you strength in the midst of uncerta inty.